Ted Galdi: Bestselling Author

 • Interactive quizzes built with a tool like Outgrow

-• Lead magnets others in your industry are offering - these other brands can do the same for you, known as a "swap," an effective marketing tactic that costs nothing
+• Reader magnets from other authors - these authors can do the same for you, known as a cross-promo

 5.)
 Send segmented emails